 Before you start using your HVAC system, you may want to consider ensuring that it’s efficient by making a few additional changes.
 Blowing in insulation into the attic, adding insulation to the walls, redoing your weather stripping, and adding energy efficient windows can all help.

 Older homes may not have the newest methods of insulation.
 Installing an HVAC system can improve the overall energy efficiency of heating and cooling, but it won’t be as efficient as it could be without the above upgrades.
-For more information about retro-fitting an old house, contact the experts at HELP Plumbing, Heating, Cooling and Electric.
+For more information about retro-fitting an old house, contact the experts at HELP Plumbing, Heating, Cooling and Drains.